 - Customer Friendliness: Because customers complete their treatment entirely on their own, home aligner companies need to be on their customer service game to answer questions and resolve issues.
 Contact channels, responsiveness, helpfulness, and refund policies all play into the quality of a company’s customer care.

-While you should consider all of the aspects above, it’s natural to focus on one or two in particular.
-That’s why we’ve created guides showing which home aligner companies excel in each category:
+While you should consider all of the factors above, it’s natural to focus on one or two in particular.
+That’s why we’ve created these guides that outline which services excel in each category: